bkimminich/it-security-lecture/slides/3_injection.md

 # Exercise

+1. (:mortar_board:) Log in as the admin using SQL Injection (:star::star:)
-1. Log in as any existing user using SQL Injection (:star::star: - :star::star::star:)
+1. (:mortar_board:) Log in as Jim and/or Bender user using SQL Injection (:star::star::star:)
 2. Order the special :christmas_tree: offer that was only available in 2014 (:star::star::star::star:)